Sr-santi/CLI-for-Private-Solutions-using-ZK-proofs/README.md

 - Integrate compatibility with Wallets: We want to focus first on delivering a secure, friendly, and high-quality product.
 We will integrate compatibility with Aura Wallet and then Chainsafe or Uniswap when the integration is ready, the goal is to increase adoption.

--Upgrade from a Mixer to a Private Rollup: We want to build a privacy rollup that enables more builders to create ZkApps on top of our protocol, for example, Defi private protocols, including lending applications, staking applications, and an infinite number of possibilities.
+- Upgrade from a Mixer to a Private Rollup: We want to build a privacy rollup that enables more builders to create ZkApps on top of our protocol, for example, Defi private protocols, including lending applications, staking applications, and an infinite number of possibilities.

--Building bridges between Minado and other blockchains: We will start building bridges with other blockchains to increase volume and liquidity which will benefit other builders like us and will enhance network effects.
+- Building bridges between Minado and other blockchains: We will start building bridges with other blockchains to increase volume and liquidity which will benefit other builders like us and will enhance network effects.

 ## How to build? 💡